Does Texas Use Jury Trials for Civil Cases?

 Texas Civil Trial Attorneys

-The lawyers at The Queenan Law Firm have been fighting cases in jury trials for over 20 years, and may be able to take your case too.
+The Texas personal injury lawyers at The Queenan Law Firm have been fighting cases in jury trials for over 20 years, and may be able to take your case too.
 More importantly, our attorneys’ experience helps them know what your case is worth and whether settlement or trial is a better option.
 Call The Queenan Firm, P.C., today for a free consultation.
 Our number is (817) 476-1797.